morganecf/goodreads-odsc/README.md

 **IMPORTANT UPDATE:** We will be adding code and data to this repository for the next couple of days.
 Please make sure to check that your repository is up to date before the conference.

+### Requirements
+Python (or a tool that will allow you to serve files to your local host) and a modern browser.
+We'll be using Chrome.
+You can follow along without a server, but we strongly recommend you follow the instructions for serving files below.

 ### Setting up
 1. Clone or download this repository.
 2. `cd` inside the repository.